ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Let's talk about “Big Cars” for a minute.
 Everyone knows what big cars are.
 Let's see if “[the four V's of big data](http://www.ibmbigdatahub.com/infographic/four-vs-big-data)” make sense for cars.

  * *Volume*: Do big cars have big volume?
 Yes.
-This one makes sense.
+This is what big means.
  * *Velocity*: Are big cars moving, possibly quickly?
 Well, maybe they are, maybe they aren't.
 Big cars can be standing still, and fast cars can be small.
  * *Variety*: Are big cars of many different types?
 This is clearly important to a mechanic, but again, size and variety are not necessarily related.
  * *Veracity*: What does this even mean?
 “Is it a real Hummer?”
 But more importantly: Do we care more about veracity for big cars than small cars?

-The good news here is that the leaders of the field agree with your average Midwesterner about what “big” ought to mean, and I'll get to that.
+The good news here is that the leaders of the field agree with your average Midwesterner about what “big” ought to mean for data, and I'll get to that.

 -----